-Timing a meal before your workout is a matter of personal preference, but eating one at the right time after is critical.
-Within an hour of finishing your exercises you need to eat some sort of protein and carbohydrates for optimum muscle growth.
+Timing a meal before your workout is a matter of personal preference, but eating one at the right time after a workout is critical.
+Within an hour of finishing your exercises, you need to eat some protein and carbohydrates for optimum muscle growth.

 4. To build the most muscle, which is better, working out four days a week or six?

 For optimum muscle growth, about four days a week is ideal.
 A general rule is that each body part should get at least three days rest between workouts.
 More than that and you risk overtraining and injuring yourself.
 That doesn't mean you can't work out more often; just be sure to listen to your body and give it a rest if you feel too tired or sore.